Fake Kidnapping Scam Guide: Singapore’s Legal & Safety Tips

 In most cases, the scammer will claim they’ve been monitoring your family and use personal details, such as names or daily routines, to make the story credible.
 These details are often gathered from social media or other public platforms.

-A kidnapping scam call is carefully designed to create panic, urgency, and fear, leaving little room for rational thinking.
+A kidnapping scam call or text is carefully designed to create panic, urgency, and fear, leaving little room for rational thinking.
 Scammers often follow a systematic approach, using psychological manipulation and carefully scripted scenarios to pressure victims into complying with their demands.
-Here’s a detailed breakdown of how these scams typically work:

 1. The Unexpected Contact

 The scam usually begins with an unexpected phone call or text message.
-The scammer claims that a loved one—often a child, spouse, or close family member—has been kidnapped.
+The scammer claims that a loved one, often a child, spouse, or close family member, has been kidnapped.
 These calls often come from unknown or untraceable numbers, making it harder for victims to identify the scam immediately.

 2. Emotional Manipulation